-Memory BIST for the on-chip trace memory is optional.
+Memory BIST for the cache arrays and on-chip trace memory is optional, and can be inserted with an industry-standard memory BIST CAD tool.

 User-specified Memory BIST

 Memory BIST can be inserted with a CAD tool or other userspecified method.
 Wrapper modules and special side-band signal buses of configurable width are provided within the core to facilitate this approach.